sagemath/trac_to_gh/Issue 8121.md

 # Issue 8121: preparsing of "time" special command inconsistent in company of parenthesis

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8121

 Original creator: was